Private AI vs. Enterprise AI: What's the Difference?

 This matters most for:

-• Firms handling high-value, high-sensitivity data where even the perception of third-party access could damage client relationships
+- Firms handling high-value, high-sensitivity data — private equity funds protecting deal flow, family offices managing generational wealth, and any firm where even the perception of third-party access could damage client relationships

-• Firms where confidentiality is a competitive differentiator and being able to tell clients "your data never leaves our environment" is a meaningful advantage
+- Firms where confidentiality is a competitive differentiator — where being able to tell clients "your data never leaves our environment" is not a marketing claim but an operational reality

 The Practical Reality